forumone/wasabi-formula/README.md

 salt formula for wasabi s3 backups

 ## Requirements
-This formula is dependent on there being two AWS SecretsManager secrets named WASABI_ACCESS_KEY_ID, and WASABI_SECRET_ACCESS_KEY being available to the instance this script runs on.
+This formula is dependent on there being three AWS Paramter store values secrets named WASABI_ACCESS_KEY_ID, WASABI_SECRET_ACCESS_KEY and WASABI_BUCKET being available to the instance this script runs on.

 ## Description